Filters

 If you use your boat for saltwater fishing, you’ll want to wash it after every use to remove the salt.
 You’ll also want to change the oil and check the propeller for fishing line regularly.
 Several times throughout the season, remove the propeller and make sure there is no fishing line wrapped around the shaft.
 If you find fishing line, have a dealer inspect the gear case.
 Fishing line can cause leaks in the gear case.

-Proper boat maintenance will keep your vessel running better and longer, and most importantly, create a safe boating experience for you, your friends and your family.
+Proper boat maintenance will keep your vessel running better and longer while creating a safe boating experience for you, your friends and your family.
 When it’s time to embark on a boating adventure, you’ll need a safe way for you and your boating companions to step aboard.
 A durable, easy-to-use dock or boat lift system can make anyone feel comfortable getting onto your boat.

-If you’re looking for a premium floating dock at a great price, reach out to us at EZ Dock.
+EZ Dock has built its reputation on supplying premium floating dock essentials at a great price.
 Our floating walkway docks are perfect for the family boater and provide easy access to the boat, whether you’re ready to sail or need to perform boat maintenance.
 Our docks are easy to maintain, and unlike wooden or metal docks, they are free of splintering and rust.
-To learn more about our superior-quality boat docks, dock accessories, dock sections, boat ports, and PWC Ports for your waterfront property or business, contact your nearest EZ Dock distributor today!
+To learn more about our superior-quality boat docks, dock accessoriesdock sections, boat ports, and PWC Ports for your waterfront property or business, contact your nearest EZ Dock distributor today!

 View EZ Dock Boat Ports